-The guard who'd cut him down naturally assumed he was dead, and after checking to see if anyone else was lurking about, he stood up and peered at the other ship, trying to get a make on his attacker.
+The guard who'd cut him down naturally assumed he was dead, and after checking to see anyone else was lurking about, he stood up and peered at the other ship, trying to get a make his attacker.

 He was the only one left.
 Mac jumped up, shooting, and cut him down.
-The guard carried a look of absolute disbelief to his death.
+The guard carried look of ab-solute disbelief to his death.

-Realizing that help would be on the way at any moment, Mac Walters knew he had little time to spare.
-He looked at the mast, cockeyed from his position to about a meter from the target boat, and changed into a bat.
-He hadn't the strength to fly the distance, and there were better shapes for this that he couldn't master; but being a bat made him an almost invisible target, and its legs provided perfect if slow traction.
-Furthermore, the bat also had a perfect sense of balance and position.
+Realizing that help would be on the way at any moment, Mac Walters knew he had little time spare.
+He looked at the mast, cockeyed from his posi-tion to about a meter from the target bo and changed into a bat.
+He hadn't the strength to fly the distance, and there were better shapes this that he couldn't master; but being a bat made him an almost invisible target, and its leprovided perfect if slow traction.
+Furthermore, the bat also had a perfect sense of balance a position.

 He made it faster than he'd thought possible.
-Confused reinforcements were still getting into boats on the shore by the time he reached the closest point of mast to target.
-He knew what he needed now and changed into a great gray wolf.
-Taking only seconds to figure angle and get a footing, he leaped for the low rail of the target ship's lower deck and barely cleared the rails.
+Confused reinforcements were still getting in boats on the shore by the time he reached the closest point of mast to target.
+He knew what needed now and changed into a great gray wolf.
+Taking only seconds to figure angle and ge footing, he leaped for the low rail of the target ship's lower deck and barely cleared the rails.

 A woman screamed.
-He immediately changed back to himself and ran inside the nearest door.
-Two stunningly beautiful but fully capable women stood there, both holding submachine guns on him.
+He immediately changed back to himself and ran inside the nearest doc Two stun-ningly beautiful but fully capable women stood there, both holding submachine guns him.